 A recent study has shown that ancient hominids living during the Chibanian era must have had a way to reach the Aegean Islands by sea.
-Archaeologists have found ancient artifacts on these islands in the Mediterranean dating back to before the known appearance of Homo sapiens.
+Archaeologists have found ancient artifacts on these Mediterranean islands dating back to before the known appearance of Homo sapiens.

-In summary: humans must have already been able almost half a million years ago to cross large bodies of water without the help of land bridges.
+In summary: humans must have been capable of crossing large bodies of water almost half a million years ago without the help of land bridges.

 If this theory is confirmed, it could change the way we think about the migration of human beings throughout history.